dingkillerwhale/Compressive-Multispectral-Snapshot-Imaging-Project/Simulation Data Processing/2018-01-13Data/2018-01-15 Data Processing/ReadMe.md

 - Rotate the whole dataset in 90 degree counter-clockwise and match cropped cali data to new cali_crop data

   Index 1 - 16 corresponds to wavelength from 450nm to 650nm (16 out of 31 wavelength as 13um unit displacement), respectively.

+- Get wavlength combination (16 out of 31 wavelengths) as wv_cali.mat